Naswar

-On the use of naswar Belarusian physicians reported and send patient's medical information to law enforcement agencies.
-In Estonia, naswar is being distributed to nightclubs.

-Characteristics
+Using naswar can cause a various harmful effects such as dental disease, oral cancer, oesophagus cancer, and pancreas cancer, coronary heart disease, as well as negative reproductive effects including stillbirth, premature birth, and low birth weight.
+Naswar poses a lower health risk than traditional combusted products.
+However it is not a healthy alternative to cigarette smoking.
+The level of risk varies between different types of products and producing regions.
+There is no safe level of naswar use.
+Globally smokeless tobacco products contribute to 650,000 deaths each year.

+Types

 There are two forms of naswar; powder, and a paste cake style mixed with lime.
 It has a very pungent and powerful smell, resembling that of a fresh bale of coastal hay, and has a subtle flavor as it mixes with the saliva.
 The nicotine effect can occur within 5 minutes after intake, producing a slight burning sensation on the inner lip and tongue.

-Manufacture

-Sun and heat-dried tobacco leaves, slaked lime, ash from tree bark, and flavoring and coloring agents are mixed together.
-Water is added and the mixture is rolled into balls.

 Nas: tobacco, ash, cotton or sesame oil, water, and sometimes gum.

 Naswar: tobacco, slaked lime, indigo, cardamom, oil, menthol, water.

-Controversy
+Naswār is made from sun and heat-dried tobacco leaves.
+These are added to slaked lime, ash from tree bark, and flavoring and coloring agents are mixed together.
+Water is added and the mixture is rolled into balls.